bitforge/yago_ar_button/README.md

 # Tracking

-If you want to use your own custom analytics tracking, you can track clicks by listening to the `ar-button-clicked` event.
+If you want to use your own analytics tracking, you can track clicks by listening to the `ar-button-clicked` event.
-This event is callback only and not intended to intercept the modal dialog that pops up.
-Check `event.detail` to detect which <ar-button> has fired the event.
+Check `event.detail` to detect which `<ar-button>` has fired the event.

 ```javascript
 document.addEventListener('ar-button-click', function (e) {
     console.log(e.detail.arButtonId); // Logs the id of the ar button.
 This will be ar-button-<your model id>.
     console.log(e.detail.modelId); // logs the slug / id of your model.

     // Your Analytics code will go here.
 }, false);
 ```